nightowl17/Paddy-disease-detection-using-mobilenetv3large-as-base-model/README.md

 ### 3. run the streamlit file
-run the app using either command prompt inside the app folder, or use terminal in your IDE (e.g visual studio code) run "streamlit run stapp.py" to run the app
+run the app using either command prompt inside the app folder, or use terminal in your IDE (e.g visual studio code) run "streamlit run stapp.py" to run the app, below is an example when you run the app

 ![Sample](sample.jpg)